Axlfc/OPTIFonts/README.md

 Download All OPTI Fonts

 # How to use:
-- Install python
+- Install python3
-- Install python dependencies
+- Install python3 dependencies
 <code>pip install bs4 requests selenium</code>

 - Usage: